The Chauffeur: Legacy

-"The Chauffeur" has drawn lasting admiration from artists across a range of musical styles.
+"The Chauffeur" has drawn admiration from artists across a range of musical styles.
 The producer Mark Ronson, who produced Duran Duran's 2010 studio album All You Need Is Now, praised the song's synth work, calling it "some of the coolest, eeriest synth programming of any pop song ever", and noted the "staggering" effort required to achieve its sound in the "pre-Pro Tools era".
 The alternative metal band Deftones later recorded a cover of "The Chauffeur" and included it on their B-Sides & Rarities (2005) compilation album.
 (Note: The album also includes a cover of Duran Duran's "Night Boat" from Duran Duran (1981).)
 The frontman Chino Moreno has cited it as one of his favourite covers they did, stating, "I loved that song ever since I was growing up.
 It's cool to be able to sing the songs you grew up listening to."
 The band's version replaced the original's icy synth textures with a heavier, guitar-driven sound, and Moreno's vocal performance was noted by Metal Hammer's Dave Everly for closely capturing Le Bon's tone.
 Everly included the cover in the magazine's list of "The Top 10 Best Metal Covers of 80s Pop Songs."
 In a 2007 live performance in Las Vegas, the singer Jonathan Davis also covered "The Chauffeur" and introduced it by calling it "the greatest Duran Duran song ever".
-Davis has described meeting Le Bon as a significant moment in his life, telling the story of how he immediately brought up "The Chauffeur" and later spent the night socialising with Le Bon in London.
+Davis described meeting Le Bon as a significant moment in his life, telling the story of how he immediately brought up "The Chauffeur" and later spent the night socialising with Le Bon in London.
 Both Moreno and Davis' covers of the song have been cited as examples of what Everley described as Duran Duran's "unlikely influence on nu metal's founding fathers".